 Millions of pneumatic devices, mostly pneumatic controllers, are used in the oil and gas industry.
-These devices, when powered using natural gas, can be one of the largest sources of methane emissions in petroleum and natural-gas supply chains.
-For example, in the United States, pneumatic devices are the main source of methane emissions arising from the oil and gas industry, and approximately 97% of those emissions are due to pneumatic controllers.1
+These devices, when powered using natural gas, can collectively be one of the largest sources of methane emissions in petroleum and natural-gas supply chains.
+For example, in the United States, pneumatic devices are the main source of methane emissions arising from the oil and gas industry, and approximately 90% of emissions from pneumatic devices are due to pneumatic controllers.